gyang0/gyang0/README.md

 # Hi there.
-**I'm a high school student interested in fullstack development and competitive programming.**
+**I'm a high school student interested in algorithms and quantum computing.**

 ### Favorite languages
 - C++